What is Cooperative Ecology?

 “To CoEcologize (or to CoEco) something or someone” means to help bring that person or situation into a better state of cooperation with the world around them; to make them aware of the mutual interdependency of all life and the physical world, and, thereby, bring about cooperation and mutual supportive existence.

 We are developing and implementing educational materials and campaigns for children, as well as for a variety of different industries and the general public.
-Our purpose is to help bring about a New Age of Constructive Decision Making.
+Our purpose is to help bring about a new era of constructive decision making.